-Just click the register button up above, and complete your registration through eventbrite.
-Registrations work on a first come first serve basis, so be sure to register as soon as possible.
-You can register as individuals and then state your teammates preferences, so don't worry about having your whole team register at once.
+Register through our Eventbrite page by clicking here or by clicking the "Register Now" button above.
+Registrations work on a first-come-first-serve basis, so be sure to register as soon as possible.
+You can register an individual and then state your teammate's preferences, so don't worry about having your whole team register at once.

 Yes!
 If you are alone or don't have enough people to make a team, you'll be able to form one at the beginning of the event.
 Teams should be groups of up to 6 people, and your teammates can be from different universities.